ConcreteLlama/digital-foundry-downloader/README.md

 - Can send pushbullet notifications when various events occur
 - Stores download history in a very simple "DB" using lowdb (so basically it just writes to a JSON file) so it doesn't keep redownloading the same content on restart.
 - Ability to automatically generate subtitles for videos using Deepgram (experimental).
-- Has a web UI (WIP) to see available content, monitor downloads and configure
+- Has a web UI to see available content, monitor downloads and configure

 # DF Session ID